(623 UDP)IPMI

 RAKP is used in the authentication process for IPMI 2.0, particularly in the RMCP+ (Remote Management Control Protocol Plus) phase, which ensures secure communications between the client (e.g., an IPMI client) and the server (the BMC, or Baseboard Management Controller).

-If default credentials do not work to access a BMC, we can turn to a flaw in the RAKP protocol in IPMI 2.0.
+If default credentials do not work to access a BMC, we can turn to a flawarrow-up-right in the RAKP protocol in IPMI 2.0.
 During the authentication process, the server sends a salted SHA1 or MD5 hash of the user's password to the client before authentication takes place.
 This can be leveraged to obtain the password hash for ANY valid user account on the BMC.
 These password hashes can then be cracked offline using a dictionary attack using Hashcat mode 7300.
 In the event of an HP iLO using a factory default password, we can use this Hashcat mask attack command hashcat -m 7300 ipmi.txt -a 3 ?1?1?1?1?1?1?1?1 -1 ?d?u which tries all combinations of upper case letters and numbers for an eight-character password.

 So in short, we'll be using metasploit to dump password hashes and crack them offline.